 So, what type of yogurt can they eat?
 Is yogurt good for cats or should we avoid it?
 Read on to find out!

 Quick Links and FAQs

 Many people want to know whether cats can eat yogurt.

-You may have heard that most cats are lactose intolerant, but if that’s true then why is yogurt recommended for cats with digestive problems by some people?
+You may have heard that most cats are lactose intolerant.
+But, if that’s true then why is yogurt recommended for cats with digestive problems by some people?

 How can a cat be lactose intolerant if yogurt is good for them?
-If you’re confused, it’s not surprise.
+If you’re confused, it’s not a surprise.
 But don’t worry – we’re here to clear things up for you!

-Can cats have yogurt?
+- Can cats have yogurt?

 But as they get older and there is no longer a need for them to consume milk they stop producing the enzyme which enables them to digest.
 As a result, many cats go on to become lactose intolerant.

 Popular culture is full of images of cats lapping up milk or snacking on cream.
 But in reality a lot of these foods can cause your cat a multitude of problems.

-Animals are natural carnivores and most of their diet should consist of meat.
+There is also no real need for cats to have milk at all.
 Milk doesn’t contain many health benefits when a cat grows out of the kitten stage and, in the wild, cats wouldn’t continue to consume milk into adulthood.